crake7/Defensor-Fortis-/README.md

 ## Requirements

 Some of these programs will require you to bypass HTTPS.
-I used <strong>"sslstrip"</strong> in order to achieve this, beware this will not work with websites that use HSTS.
+I used <strong>sslstrip</strong> in order to achieve this, beware this will not work with websites that use HSTS.

 <h4>BYPASS HTTPS</h4>

-1. Make sure your iptables are flushed, type in bash terminal: iptables --flush
+1. Make sure your iptables are flushed, type in bash terminal:
+`iptables --flush`

 2. Become MITM, you may use any of the progrmas in the folder ARP Spoofer.